The Egg Donation Medical Process: For Egg Donors

 Usually, the initial medical screening includes:

-- A blood draw on the third day of your menstrual cycle to check your hormone levels, anti-mullerian hormone (AMH) to make sure you have a good ovarian reserve and how your ovaries might respond to hormone injections
+- Blood draw on the third day of your menstrual cycle to check your hormone levels, anti-mullerian hormone (AMH) to make sure you have a good ovarian reserve and how your ovaries might respond to hormone injections

 - Urine drug screening tests